Financial-Times/n-myft-ui/README.md

 # n-myft-ui
 Client side component for interaction with myFT.

-4 entry points (both for js and scss)
+3 entry points (both for js and scss)

 - myft
 - myft-common
-- myft-digest-promo
+- components/digest-promo

 These subdirectories may contain a README.
 If not, please speak to the myft team about how to use them.